 Appointments will be managed to allow for social distancing between patients, which might mean that you’re offered fewer options for scheduling.
 Again, we appreciate your patience as we work to do our part caring for patients, their families, and ourselves while keeping everyone safe.

-As you may have seen this during your previous visits to our office, infection control has always been a top priority for our practice.
-Our office follows infection control recommendations made by the ADA, the CDC and OSHA.
+As you may have seen during your visits to our office, infection control has always been a top priority for our practice.
+Our office follows infection control recommendations made by the ADA, the CDC, and OSHA.
 We follow the activities of these agencies so that we are up-to-date on any new guidance that may be issued to make sure that our infection control procedures are current and adhere to each agencies’ recommendations.

 When it is time for your next appointment, you may see some changes that have been made to help protect our patients and staff.
 For example:

 - Patients will be screened over the phone when appointments are confirmed or created.
 We will then ask these same screening questions when you arrive at the office for your appointment.
-Additionally, temperatures will be recorded for every patient upon arival.
+Additionally, temperatures will be recorded for every patient upon arrival.
 Staff will be screened and temperatures will be taken daily as well.